 Can't You Read the Sign?: Okabe repeatedly uses his cellphone in a cafe while sitting in front of a "No Cellphones" sign.

 Catch Phrase: Mayuri's "Tuturu~" whenever she greets someone as a phone wallpaper sent by Mayuri.

 Cerebus Callback: There's an early running gag about how Ruka is incredibly feminine despite being a guy.
-About two third of the way through the story, it's not funny anymore when not only was Ruka transgender and finally given a chance to be a girl, but then has to return.
+About two third of the way through the story, it's not funny anymore when not only was Ruka finally given a chance to be a girl, but then she has to return.
 A clearly depressed Okabe repeats the lines in his head.

 Cerebus Syndrome: Cerebus strikes in the middle of nowhere during the 13th when Moeka breaks in and kills Mayuri, sending the second half of the story into action.

 Remember the Metal Oopa that Mayuri lost in episode 1?
 22 episodes later it was revealed that the Metal Oopa set off the metal detector, prevented Dr. Nakabachi from boarding the plane that was fated to crash.
 As a result, the documents and research data of Kurisu was not destroyed in the crash, setting off the events for the dystopia.